 The Skiptember Challenge

 Use the skipping challenge target guide below to check your skip target each day.
 You can do them in blocks of 10.
 50 or 100 or whatever you fancy, the key is to SKIP every day.

 Shadow Skipping (Alternative to Skipping)

-Although this is a Skipping Rope challenge, we understand that some of us either don’t the skill of skipping or struggle to maintain a constant rhythm.
-Well, good news you can still take part in this challenge without a skipping rope.
-And It is a called Shadow Skipping; it is exactly as it says.
-You will perform the skipping action imagining you have a skipping rope.
+Although this is a Skipping Rope challenge, we understand that some of us either don’t have the skill of skipping or struggle to maintain a constant rhythm.
+Well, the good news is you can still take part in this challenge without a skipping rope.
+And It is called Shadow Skipping; it is exactly as it says.
+You will perform the skipping action by imagining you have a skipping rope.
 Your hands will be at your side, and you will perform the short jumps on your toes while performing a rhythmic circular action with your wrists, as if you were skipping.
-This is just as beneficial as skipping, there, no excuse.
+This is just as beneficial as skipping, there, is no excuse.
 We can all take part.